|

 began its slow, spiralling descent into Hentmirë's courtyard.

-The few minutes it had taken to fly from the magician's house
+The few minutes it had taken them to fly from the magician's

-had been the most carefree he had experienced in a very long time.
+house had been the most carefree he had experienced in a very

-"The motion itself is invigorating," he continued, "but
+long time.
+"The motion itself is invigorating," he continued,

-it is seeing other people's journeysseeing how those journeys
+"but it is seeing other people's journeysseeing how

-interweavethat begins to put one's own life into some sort
+those journeys interweavethat begins to put one's own life

 "Of course," said Niqmaddu.